 When using self-stuffed natural casings you will usually end up with a thicker outer layer to your sausage.
 Grilling time should be adjusted accordingly as the temperature reaching the meat inside will not be as high.
 Collagen casings, like those used on many supermarket sausages, should be grilled like any other dog or sausage.

-When the sausage starts to split at the ends, make a slight cut along the split and take a look at the meat inside.
+When the sausage starts to split at the ends, make a slight cut along with the split and take a look at the meat inside.
 Pork and chicken sausages should always be cooked to well-done.
 Your guests will love your home-stuffed sausages and you’ll have the satisfaction of bringing something different to your table.